trinker/qdap/vignettes/qdap_vignette.md

 <h4 id="grab">Grab Begin/End of String to Character</h4>

-At times it is handy to be able to grab from the begining or enf of a string to a specific character.
-The <a href="http://trinker.github.io/qdap_dev/beg2char.html" target="_blank"><code>beg2char</code></a> function allows you to grab from the begining of a string to the n<sup>th</sup> occurenece of a character.
-The counterpart function, <a href="http://trinker.github.io/qdap_dev/char2end.html" target="_blank"><code>char2end</code></a>, grab from the n<sup>th</sup> occurenece of a character to the end of a string to.
-This behavior is useful if the transcript contains annotations at the begining or end of a line that should beliminated.
+At times it is handy to be able to grab from the beginning or end of a string to a specific character.
+The <a href="http://trinker.github.io/qdap_dev/beg2char.html" target="_blank"><code>beg2char</code></a> function allows you to grab from the beginning of a string to the n<sup>th</sup> occurrence of a character.
+The counterpart function, <a href="http://trinker.github.io/qdap_dev/char2end.html" target="_blank"><code>char2end</code></a>, grab from the n<sup>th</sup> occurrence of a character to the end of a string to.
+This behavior is useful if the transcript contains annotations at the beginning or end of a line that should be eliminated.

 <font size="5" color="orange">&diams;</font> **Grab From Character to Beginning/End of String**<font size="5" color="orange">&diams;</font>